bek0s/gbkfit-legacy/README.md

 of modules which are called Fitters, and by convention their names start with `gbkfit_fitter_`.

+### Performance

+Galaxy kinematic modelling is a computationally intensive process and it can result very long run times.
+GBKFIT tackles this problem by utilizing the many-core architectures of modern computers.
+GBKFIT can accelerate the likelihood evaluation step of the fitting procedure on the Graphics Processing Unit (GPU) using CUDA.
+If there is no GPU available on the system, it can use all the cores available on the Central Processing Unit (CPU) through OpenMP.

 ### Data models

 GBKFIT comes with the following data models:
-- `gbkfit_dmodel_mmaps`: This model is used to describe moment maps extracted from a spectral data cube.
+- `gbkfit_dmodel_mmaps_<device_api>`: This model is used to describe moment maps extracted from a spectral data cube.
 Thus, this model should be used to perform 2D fits to velocity and velocity dispersion maps.
 Flux maps are also supported but they are currently experimental and should not be used.
-- `gbkfit_dmodel_scube`: This model is used to describe spectral data cubes.
+- `gbkfit_dmodel_scube_<device_api>`: This model is used to describe spectral data cubes.
 Thus, this model should be used to perform 3D fits to spectral data cubes.
 Support for 3D fitting is experimental and should be avoided.

+`device_api` can be either `omp` (for multi-threaded CPU acceleration) or `cuda` (for GPU acceleration).

 ### Galaxy models

 GBKFIT comes with the following galaxy models:
-- `gbkfit_gmodel_gmodel01`: This model is a combination of a thin and flat disk, a surface brightness profile, a rotation curve, and an intrinsic velocity dispersion which is assumed to be constant across the galactic disk.
+- `gbkfit_gmodel_gmodel01_<device_api>`: This model is a combination of a thin and flat disk, a surface brightness profile, a rotation curve, and an intrinsic velocity dispersion which is assumed to be constant across the galactic disk.